RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	![screenshot](chatbot-join.png)

-	You can then change the text "hello" to say "Hi", and drag the light blue `answer` {.blocksensing} block (from the 'Sensing' section) onto the text "world".
+	You can then change the text `hello` to say `Hi`, and drag the light blue `answer` {.blocksensing} block (from the 'Sensing' section) onto the text `world`.

 	![screenshot](chatbot-answer.png)

 + Test out this new program.
 Does it work as you expected?
 Can you fix any problems that you can see?
 (Hint: you can try adding in a space somewhere!)

 + It may be that you want to store the user's name in a variable, so that you can use it again later.
-Create a new variable called 'name'.
-If you've forgotten how to do this, the previous 'Balloons' project will help you.
+Create a new variable called `name` {.blockdata}.
+If you've forgotten how to do this, the [Balloons](../03/Balloons.html) project will help you.

-+ The information that you entered is already stored in a special variable called 'answer'.
++ The information that you entered is already stored in a special variable called `answer` {.blocksensing}.
 Go to the Sensing group of blocks and click the answer block so that a tick appears.
-The current value in 'answer' should then be shown on the top-left of the stage.
+The current value in `answer` {.blocksensing} should then be shown on the top-left of the stage.

 + Once you've created your new variable, make sure that your chatbot's code looks like this: